-As of October 31, 2021 and 2020 we had outstanding foreign currency forward contracts in the notional amount of \$81.8 million and \$268.6 million, respectively.
+As of October 31, 2022 and 2021 we had outstanding foreign currency forward contracts in the notional amount of \$132.1 million and \$81.8 million, respectively.
 The purpose of these contracts is to hedge our exposure to foreign currency transactions and short-term intercompany loan balances in our international businesses.
-These contracts resulted in realized gains (losses) recorded in other expense, net of \$0.4 million, \$(3.2) million and \$4.6 million for the years ended October 31, 2021, 2020 and 2019, respectively.
+These contracts resulted in realized gains (losses) recorded in other expense, net of \$(6.2) million, \$0.4 million and \$(3.2) million for the years ended October 31, 2022, 2021 and 2020, respectively.

-A sensitivity analysis (with respect only to these instruments) to changes in the foreign currencies hedged indicates that if the U.S. dollar strengthened by 10 percent, the fair value of these instruments would decrease by \$0.4 million to a net liability of \$0.4 million.
-Conversely, if the U.S. dollar weakened by 10 percent, the fair value of these instruments would increase by \$0.4 million to a net asset of \$0.4 million.
+A sensitivity analysis (with respect only to these instruments) to changes in the foreign currencies hedged indicates that if the U.S. dollar strengthened by 10 percent, the fair value of these instruments would increase by \$6.9 million to a net asset of \$6.6 million.
+Conversely, if the U.S. dollar weakened by 10 percent, the fair value of these instruments would decrease by \$6.6 million to a net liability of \$6.8 million.